m24faisal/MineRecord-EX/README.md

 4. (OPTIONAL): If at any point you notice that there is an issue with the Python 3 backend, go ahead and install 64-bit Python 3, version 3.13.7.
 You can download the installer for it from [here](https://www.python.org/downloads/release/python-3137/).
 More information for how to set it up can be found below.
 5. Install the 64-bit Microsoft Visual C++ Redistributable (vcppredistx64)

+## OPTIONAL Python Step
+When you run the python installer, make sure when prompted where to install python 3, check the box at the bottom that says to add python to PATH.
+After you finish installing python 3, reboot your PC and oprn a cmd terminal window.
+Once you open up the window, type in the following command:
+''' python --version '''
+This is to check the python version.
+If you entered it correctly, you should get something like this:
+'''Python 3.13.7'''
+and then install the following packages like this:
+'''
+pip install pandas
+pip install psycopg2

+'''
+After doing so, you should now be able to go ahead and launch the application.

 ## Application Demo Video
 I uploaded a demo video of how the application works along with all of its functions up on YouTube.
 You can view it here.